IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

 ----------------------

 Dpctl is available as part of the oneAPI Intel Distribution of Python (IDP).
 Please follow `oneAPI installation guide`_ to install oneAPI.
-In this guide it is assumed oneAPI is installed in the standard location and the environment variable ``ONEAPI_ROOT`` points to the following installation root directory:
+In this quick start guide, it is assumed oneAPI is installed in the standard location and the environment variable ``ONEAPI_ROOT`` points to the following installation root
+directory:

     - Windows: ``C:\Program Files (x86)\Intel\oneAPI\``
     - Linux: ``/opt/intel/oneapi``

-Once oneAPI is installed, dpctl is ready to be used by setting up the IDP that is available inside oneAPI.
+Once oneAPI is installed, dpctl is ready to be used by setting up IDP from the oneAPI installation.
 IDP can be set up as follows:

 On Linux